Table of contents:

 This is one of the most popular sushi restaurant chains in Tokyo.
 There are several different outlets, including in Shibuya and Ginza.

-Here you get the famous ramen in excellent quality: This ramen bar even has a Michelin star.
+Here you get the famous ramen of excellent quality: This ramen bar even has a Michelin star.

 Nakiryu

-This is also a ramen bar - and it also has a Michelin star.
-By the way: Ramen are ordered from the vending machine at both restaurants and then picked up in the restaurant.
+This is also a ramen bar – and it also has a Michelin star.
+By the way: At both restaurants, the ramen is ordered at the machine and then picked up in the restaurant.

 Kudan Otsuka

-The traditional Japanese dishes here are authentic and exceptionally delicious.
-The menu changes constantly, and some of the ingredients you've probably never eaten before!
+Authentic and extremely delicious are the traditional Japanese dishes here.
+The menu changes constantly, and you have probably never eaten some of the ingredients before!

 Kondo

-The tempura here is particularly delicious: the fried vegetable pieces and seafood are incredibly light and wonderfully crispy.
+Tempura tastes especially delicious here: The fried vegetable pieces and seafood are incredibly light and wonderfully crispy.

 Nightlife

-There is something to do in Tokyo around the clock!
-So take it easy with the sightseeing so that you still have energy in the evenings!
+There is something to do around the clock in Tokyo!
+So take it a bit easier with sightseeing to have energy in the evenings!

 Shinjuku

-This district is perfect for a night out in Tokyo.
-There are three highlights here:
+This district is perfect for an evening out in Tokyo.
+Here you will find three highlights:

-• Golden Gai: A colorful collection of small bars and pubs
+- Golden Gai: A colorful collection of small bars and venues

 Ginza

 Here you will find elegant bars and exclusive clubs.
-Note: Many of these are members-only.
+Caution: Many of them reserve entry for members only.

 Shibuya

-The hip inhabitants of Tokyo gather in this district at night.
-There are many bars with live music and clubs for every musical taste.
+Tokyo’s hip residents gather in this district at night.
+There are many bars with live music and clubs for every music genre.

 Clubs